ktatar/aicomparts/_projects/2024-aimc-extra-normal-AI-voice.md

     affiliations:
       name: Chalmers University of Technology

-bibliography: moco24.bib
+bibliography: aimc24.bib
 toc: false
 ---
 This paper delves into SpeechBrain, OpenAI and CoquiTTS voice and speech models within a research-through-design inspired, exploratory research engagement with pre-trained speech synthesis models to find their musical affordances in an experimental vocal practice.

-This paper discusses the subversion of the normative function of speech recognition and speech synthesis models to provoke nonsensical AI-mediation of human vocality.
+This paper<d-cite key="cotton_sounding_2024"></d-cite> discusses the subversion of the normative function of speech recognition and speech synthesis models to provoke nonsensical AI-mediation of human vocality.
 Emerging from a research-through-design inspired proceess, we uncover the generative potential of non-normative usage of normative AI voice and speech models and contribute with insights about the affordances of Research-through-Design to inform artistic working processes with AI models.
 How do AI-mediations reform our understandings of human vocality?
 How can artistic perspectives and practice guide the uncovering of knowledge when working with technology?

 Stay tuned for the launch of the AI Music Creativity 2024 Proceedings, after which the full paper will be accessible.